ItsAurelai/ItsAurelai/README.md

 - 👨‍💻 All of my projects are available on this github page!
 Current: My AP CSA Class, no current personal projects.

-- 📫 How to reach me **You can find me on discord @itsaurelai or on any of my socials linked below**
+- 📫 How to reach me? **Find me on discord @itsaurelai or on any of my socials linked below**

 <h3 align="left">Connect with me:</h3>
 <p align="left">